Codecademy/docs/content/python/concepts/time-module/terms/time-ctime/time-ctime.md

 ---
 Title: 'time.ctime()'
-Description: 'Returns a time expressed in seconds (since the epoch) to a string format.'
+Description: 'Returns a formatted string of the time elapsed since the epoch, expressed in seconds.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'